JoeGandy/RSMap/README.md

 #### Issues to fix before going live
-- Add mournings end dungeon
 - Double check troll stronghold shortcuts
 - Double check Arandar Shorcuts
-- Quest icons inside of dungeons not working
+- icons inside of dungeons not working on hover when it would appear offscreen

 #### Goal features
 - Monster Locator (Searching for a monster would show you locations)